bahadurbhandari85-netizen/nepse-daily/README.md

-The files contains daily Nepse listed stocks data and index and sub-index data
+The data_input files contains daily Nepse listed stocks data and index and sub-index data.